- Visitors may access the beach from any of the Town's 36 access points.

 - A cubic yard of sand (3' x 3' x 3') can weigh as much as 3,000 pounds - this is why people who are buried in sand cave-ins suffocate.

-- A hole no deeper than two feet can cause serious injury if someone accidentally steps in it, and if it contains water poses a drowning hazard for small children.
+- Two feet, don't dig over two (2) feet deep.
+A hole no deeper than two feet can cause serious injury if someone accidentally steps in it, and if it contains water, it poses a drowning hazard for small children, and a trap for sea turtles..

 - Sea Turtles, which are an endangered species, get trapped in holes and cannot get out to return to the sea.
 Baby turtles would die overnight.